 - Highly influential: Types of accounts, known as credit mix, and experience

 - Less influential: Credit age and new credit

-According to FICO, their scores are used in more than 90% of lending decisions, making them the most widely used type of credit score in the industry.
+According to FICO, their scores are the most widely used by lenders.

 FICO scores generally range from 300-850.
 And FICO says scores between 670 and 739 qualify as good scores.

 FICO scores are calculated based on five categories that each make up a percentage of your score: